 - The objective is to multiply the performance in the manufacture of chip wafers through its own patented system with the most cutting-edge technology worldwide in the measurement of deformation of silicon wafers.

-This investment has recently been approved by the Governing Council of SETT, a public business entity attached to the Ministry for Digital Transformation and Public Function.
+This investment has recently been approved by the Governing Council of SETT, a public business entity attached to the Ministry for Digital Transformation and Public Service.
 SETT will co-invest more than 4 million euros in its solutions, accompanied by other strategic international actors that will raise the capital inflow into the company to more than 10 million euros.

 23.5 million for the connectivity of the Institute of Astrophysics of the Canary Islands.